mcpgovernance/mcp-profile-docs/source/introduction.rst

 These conventions reuse and extend the conventions set out in the `WMO Core Metadata Profile v1-2 Manual <http://wis.wmo.int/2010/metadata/version_1-2/>`_ by Jeremy Tandy.
 The conventions are as follows:

 - The schema documents (see :term:`XSD`) and codelists for the Marine Community Profile extend those used for ISO19139 and ISO19136.
-They are available online at http://bluenet3.antcrc.utas.edu.au/mcp-1.4.
+They are available online at http://schemas.aodn.org.au/mcp-2.0.
 - The schema documents for ISO19139 are included with the MCP schema documents.
 They are also available from the `ISO TC211 website <http:///www.isotc211.org/2005>`_ (see also :term:`ISO TC211`).
 - A number of different namespaces are used to separate metadata elements into packages for easier management or to include XML implementations of other standards such as GML.
 The result is that an MCP metadata record will incorporate multiple namespaces as follows:

- - The namespace identifier for mcp shall be: http://bluenet3.antcrc.utas.edu.au/mcp.
+ - The namespace identifier for mcp shall be: http://schemas.aodn.org.au/mcp-2.0
+ - The namespace identifier for dwc shall be: http://rs.tdwg.org/dwc/terms/
  - The namespace identifier for gmd shall be: http://www.isotc211.org/2005/gmd
  - The namespace identifier for gco shall be: http://www.isotc211.org/2005/gco
  - The namespace identifier for gmx shall be: http://www.isotc211.org/2005/gmx